 DEA is making communities safer and healthier by helping the public safely dispose of unneeded controlled substances to reduce opioid addiction

-SAN DIEGO– The Drug Enforcement Administration will host its 22nd National Prescription Drug Take Back Day this Saturday, April 30 from 10 a.m. to 2 p.m.
+SEATTLE– The Drug Enforcement Administration will host its 22nd National Prescription Drug Take Back Day on Saturday, April 30 from 10 a.m. to 2 p.m.
 This bi-annual event offers free, anonymous disposal of unneeded medications at more than 4,000 local drop-off locations nationwide.

 “Disposing of unneeded medications can help prevent drugs from being misused,” said DEA Administrator Anne Milgram.
 “Overdose deaths continue to hit tragic record highs.
 I encourage everyone to dispose of unneeded prescription medications now.”

 At the last Take Back event in October 2021, the Drug Enforcement Administration Seattle Field Division, which covers Washington, Oregon, Idaho and Alaska, had 147 collection sites.
 Those sites collected 22,618 pounds of unneeded prescription drugs.
 In addition, there were four collection sites with our tribal partners (three in Washington, and one in Oregon) collecting 171 pounds of prescription drugs.

 On April 30th, 2022 there will be 151 sites in the Seattle Field Division where the public can dispose of unneeded prescription drugs.